 Mixer Section

-The Denon Prime 4 offers DJs 4 channels.
+The Denon Prime 4 Plus offers DJs 4 channels.
 Each channel offers crossfader assign options.
 Each channel also has a full 3-band EQ along with a gain knob.
 The Gain knob is a different color making it easy to distinguish it from the other knobs.
 Each channel also has level meters for you to keep an eye on track volume.

 Speaking of FX at the top of each channel is two buttons for assigning FX from the two FX banks (I’ll cover these later in the review).